Mathematical modeling of antigenicity for HIV dynamics

 To that end, we make the assumption that we double {\em all} the $T_i$ (including $T_j$).
 Since a virus may infect only one lymphocyte at a time, the effect should not be modified as the limiting parameter is not the amount of lymphocytes but the amount of viruses.
 Indeed, assume a patient has caught any disease that makes his immune system produce lymphocytes, it should not make the HIV infection more virulent, in the first stage where $V/T \ll 1$.
 This is satisfied by our term and not by $-V T_j/ \tau_j$.

 Notice that by summing over $j$ and assuming $\tau_j$ constant, we find $\dd T/\dd t= -V/ \tau$ in the first regime ($V\le T$) and $\dd T/\dd t= -T/ \tau$ in the second regime ($V\ge T$).
 Moreover, if $V \gg T$ the effect does not depend on $V$ as the limiting factor is the presence of lymphocytes.
 These are expected as they seem natural.
-Most authors have considered that the infection term should be quadratic like $-V\, T/\tau$.
+Most authors have considered that the infection term should be quadratic like $-V\, T/\tau$ (mass-action).
 This conclusion may not be drawn from our considerations.
 It is even denied as the regimes exclude one another.
-To our knowledge, a term like ours has never been proposed.
 It must be recalled that all the models are designed to be tested with the only biologically meaningful fields $T+U$ and $V+W$.
-Yet the phenomenon we model will simplify in the evolution equation of $T+U$ and $V+W$.
-So it should never be measured.
+Yet the phenomenon we model is modeled by two terms of opposite signs that simplify in the evolution equation of $T+U$.
+So it should never be measured in macroscopic fields.
 Yet, it translates into the model a crucial biological reality.
 So this term would deserve to be tested and such a test is postponed to a forthcoming research.

+A term very similar to ours can be found in the article of de Boer \cite{Boer} who uses a Michaelis-Menten kinetic: $-\beta T V /(h+T+V)$ for the infection (and parameters $h$ and $\beta$).
+Such a term saturates the infection when there are numerous $T+V$.
+But for moderate or low $T+V$, the term is essentially quadratic (mass-action).
+The authors critic models ``for acute HIV infection [that] tend to ignore saturations effects and have simple ``mass-action'' terms ''.
+They also give a toy model \moneqstar \dt{V}{t} = (r-kT)V, \monendstar for which the infection would get cleared as soon as $T> r/k$ ``which is {\em independent} of the size of the pathogen population ... which is entirely unrealistic ''.
+Their model is extended in \cite{Althaus_Boer} to take into account ``specific parts of the viral proteins, i.e., epitopes'' that are the same as our antigenicities.
+But no real mutation is modeled.
+Their equations do not model the immune system effect against the virus.